rust-lang/rfcs/text/0000-no-more-extern-crate.md

 [guide]: #guide

-When you add a dependency to your `Cargo.toml`, it is immediately usable within the source of your crate:
+When you add a dependency to your `Cargo.toml`, it is immediately usable within the source of your crate.
+For example, imagine that you needed to print a random character.
+You'd start by adding the `rand` crate to your `Cargo.toml`:

 ```
 # Cargo.toml: